-In connection with her entrance into her employment agreement, Ms. Woo also entered into a proprietary information and inventions assignment agreement that contains indefinite confidentiality and non-disclosure restrictions, invention assignment provisions, non-competition and customer non-solicitation covenants effective during her employment and for up to one year following termination.
+In connection with her entrance into her employment agreement, Ms. Woo also entered into a proprietary information and inventions assignment agreement that contains indefinite confidentiality and non-disclosure restrictions, invention assignment provisions, non-competition and customer non-solicitation covenants effective during employment, and employee non-solicitation covenants effective during her employment and for up to one year following termination.

 Effective August 10, 2023, we entered into a separation agreement in connection with Ms. Woo's termination from the Company without cause.
-For more information on the amounts paid to Ms. Woo in connection with her separation agreement, see "-Ms. Woo's Severance Benefits."
+For more information on the amounts paid to Ms. Woo in connection with her separation agreement, see "- Ms. Woo's Severance Benefits."